In our FAQ you will find answers to the most important questions on work and life in Germany.

 Will I receive support in Germany if I want to start my own business?

 There are numerous funding programmes and free advice centres for people who want to become self-employed in Germany.
-Find out more in the dossier "Setting up a business in Germany" dossier in the "Financing and funding programmes" article.
+Find out more in the dossier "Setting up a business" dossier in the "Financing and funding programmes" article.

 Living in Germany